Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 \subsubsection{From 2-by-N to M-by-N}

 We can directly extend the 2-by-N inference techniques to the M-by-N case \cite{merging}.
 We start from a 2-by-N topology, and add one source at a time, to connect the 1-by-N's of the remaining $M-2$ sources.
 Assume that we have constructed a k-by-N topology, $2 \leq k < M$.
-To add the $(k+1)^{th}$ source, we perform k experiments, where at each experiment one different of the k sources and the $(k+1)^{th}$ source send $x_1$ and $x_2$.
-We then ``glue'' these topologies together by following the topological rules of Section~\ref{sec-merging1}.
+To add the $(k+1)^{th}$ source, we perform $k$ experiments, where at each experiment one different of the $k$ sources and the $(k+1)^{th}$ source send $x_1$ and $x_2$.
+We then {\em glue} these topologies together by following the topological rules of Section~\ref{sec-merging1} (with single-source trees given) or Section~\ref{sec-merging2} (without that assumption).